Jewish Colonisation Association: Argentina

 Zadoc Kahn presented the German Jewish philanthropist Baron Maurice de Hirsch with the project of setting up a Jewish settlement in Argentina, before JCA was created in 1891.
 Theodor Herzl considered it expensive and unrealistic.
 In 1896, when Hirsch died, the association owned a thousand square kilometers of land in the country on which lived a thousand households, the “Jewish gauchos”.
 It focused on agricultural settlements in Argentina until East European Jews were forbidden to emigrate there.
 In 1920, 150,000 Jews lived in Argentina and new settlements appeared: Buenos Aires Province (Lapin, Rivera), Entre Ríos (San Gregorio, Villa Domínguez, Carmel, Ingeniero Sajaroff, Villa Clara, and Villaguay), and Santa Fe (Moisés Ville), while about 64% of the Jews in Argentinia lived in Entre Ríos.

 Palestine and Israel

-In 1896 the JCA started offering support to Jewish farming communities newly established in Ottoman Palestine.
+In 1896, after Hirsch's death, the JCA started offering support to Jewish farming communities newly established in Ottoman Palestine.
 In 1899 Baron Edmond James de Rothschild transferred title to his settlements ("moshavot") in Palestine along with fifteen million francs to the JCA.
 Starting on January 1, 1900, the JCA restructured the way in which the settlements received financial and managerial support, with the effect of making them more profitable and independent.
 Between 1900 and 1903 it created 4 new moshavot, Kfar Tavor, Yavniel, Melahamia (Menahamia), and Bait Vegan.
 In addition, it established an agricultural training farm at Sejera.